-Our beautiful Arbequina olive trees are approx. 2 years old and are growing in tall pewter colored metal pots and average 16" tall.
-They are ready to be transplanted in springtime into 14-16" diameter pots.
+Our beautiful Arbequina or Frantoio olive trees are approx. 2 years old and are growing in tall pewter colored metal pots and average 16-20" tall.
+They are ready to be transplanted in springtime into larger pots or into the ground.

 Growing Olive Trees

 Olive trees need full sunshine and do well in areas of hot dry summers.
 They also do very well in temperate coastal areas.
 They can be grown in containers as well as in the ground just make sure to allow enough room for them to grow up to 6-8 feet tall and bear in mind they can only tolerate winter temperatures down to 15 degrees.
 If your winter is colder than that, they may be brought indoors for protection.